Skip to main content

 Allow distractions

-Invest in a good pair of noise cancelling headphones or earplugs. (sometimes I just grab my son’s noise cancelling ear muffs).
+Invest in a good pair of noise cancelling headphones or earplugs.
+(Sometimes I just grab my son’s noise cancelling ear muffs).
 I am always amazed at how much easier I breathe when the noise level drops a few decibels.

 Ask for help

-There is never, ever any shame in asking for help when raising kids.
+There is never any shame in asking for help when raising kids.
 Sometimes help looks like driving six hours to take the kids to grandma’s for three days.
 And sometimes it means grocery delivery.
 If you’re a parent who struggles to find the balance between housekeeping and kids’ activities, there are several shortcuts that may be worth the money or learning curve to implement.
 Common things to outsource include house cleaning, grocery shopping and child care.
 Perhaps you don’t need child care full-time, but you may want a few hours without your kids, just like the mom next door does.
 So consider a kid swap, or hire the tween down the street as your parent-helper for a few mornings during the week.

 When all is said and done, you have about 10 weeks with your kids during the summer.
-It may be cliché, but it is true that you only have 18 summers with your child, and you know you don’t want to waste time yelling or fighting over the remote.
+It may be cliché, but it is true that you only have 18 summers with your child, and you know you don’t want to waste all your time yelling or fighting over the remote.
 Organize some fun activities, plan some downtime and don’t stress too much about the schedule.

 JOIN THE PARENTMAP COMMUNITY